 Your agency will inform you about possible options to get to Syria, potential border closures and possible flights.
 When I was going the only reliable option was driving from Beirut.

-The journey from Beirut to Damascus takes about 3-4 hours, depending on traffic
+The journey from Beirut to Damascus takes about 3-4 hours, depending on the traffic.

 Nowadays you can also opt for flying directly to Damascus from Erbil.
 As Iraq now issues visas on arrival it’s super easy.